PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

 \section{Evaluation and Results}

-\subsection{RQ1: Comparison with State-of-the-Arts}
+\subsection{RQ1: Comparison With State-of-the-Arts}

-\textbf{Experimental Design.} In RQ1, we aim to evaluate the performance of {\toolname}.
-We consider 9 prior APR approaches and 13 LLMs as baselines.
+\textbf{Experimental Design.} In RQ1, we aim to evaluate the performance of \toolname{}.
+We consider 12 prior APR approaches and 13 LLMs as baselines.
 To eliminate potential interference caused by model size, we select 7 best-performing models of different size and types to serve as the underlying model for \toolname{} in the subsequent experiments.

 \textbf{Overall Performance}.
 Table~\ref{tab:baseline-result} presents the comparison results of \toolname{} and baselines on Defects4J and QuixBugs benchmarks.
-On the Defects4J dataset, \toolname{} obtains the highest 201 bug-fixes, fixing 37 more bugs than the second-place RepairAgent.
-Particularly, \toolname{} fixes 108 and 93 bugs on On Defects4J-v1.2 and Defects4J-v2, ranking second and first, respectively.
-Although \toolname{} fixes 6 fewer bugs than ChatRepair on Defects4J-v1.2, it is acceptable given the performance differences.
-ChatRepair generates and tests an average of 500 patches per bug, taking 5 hours, while \toolname{} generates only 32 patches, with a total time consumption of about 7 days, averaging less than 1 hour per bug.
+On the Defects4J dataset, \toolname{} obtains the highest 201 bug-fixes, fixing 21 more bugs than the second-place D4C.
+Particularly, \toolname{} fixes 106 and 95 bugs on Defects4J-v1.2 and Defects4J-v2.
+Although \toolname{} fixes 8 fewer bugs than ChatRepair on Defects4J-v1.2, it is acceptable given the differencesof patch size setting.
+ChatRepair generates and tests an average of 500 candidate patches per bug, while \toolname{} generates only 32 candidate patches per bug.
 In addition, \toolname{} is able to provide more plausible fixes than previous studies.
-Specifically, \toolname{} obtains a total of 280 plausible fixes, 94 more plausible fixes than that of RepairAgent.
-We list the number of project-level bug-fixes in Table~\ref{tab:best-result}.
-When comparing \toolname{} against RepairAgent and ChatRepair, we find that the bug-fix distribution among the three methods shows considerable consistency. \toolname{} significantly outperforms the other two baselines on Compress, JacksonDataBind, and Jsoup.
+Specifically, \toolname{} obtains a total of 280 plausible fixes, 70 more plausible fixes than that of D4C.
+We list the number of project-level bug-fixes in Table~\ref{tab:best_result}.
+When comparing \toolname{} against baseline methods, we find that the bug-fix distribution among the five methods shows considerable consistency. \toolname{} significantly outperforms the other four baselines on Compress, JacksonDataBind, and Jsoup.
 We also evaluate \toolname{} on the QuixBugs dataset.
 The results show that \toolname{} is capable of fixing all the bugs in QuixBugs.